 Advaita is primarily a term of Advaita Vedanta, the non-dualistic tradition of Vedanta.
-Though rooted in the Vedas, Upanishads and Gita, its most characteristic form occurs in the teachings of Shankaracharya (c.
+Though rooted in the Vedas, Upanishads and Bhagavad Gita, its most characteristic form occurs in the teachings of Shankaracharya (c.
 500 AD), who put these Vedic teachings in a clear rational language that remains easily understandable to the present day.
 The basic language and logic of Shankara can be found behind most Advaitic teachings, even those who may not have studied Shankara directly.
 There are many specifically Advaitic texts from Shankara’s Upanishadic commentaries to more general works like Yoga Vasishta, Avadhuta Gita, Ashtavakra Samhita and Tripura Rahasya as part of an enormous literature, not only in Sanskrit but in all the dialects in India.

 Neo-Advaita and Ramana Maharshi

-The teachings of Ramana Maharshi are often the starting point for neo-Advaitic teachers, though other influences also exist in the movement.
+The teachings of Ramana Maharshi often form the starting point for neo-Advaitic teachers, though other influences also exist in the movement.
 However, instead of looking into the background and full scope of Ramana’s teachings, there is often only a focus only on those of his teachings that seem to promise quick realization for all.

-Some neo-Advaitins even refer to Ramana’s teachings as if Ramana was a rebel or outside of any tradition, almost as if he invented Advaita himself.
-While Ramana based his teaching on his own direct realization, he frequently quoted from and recommended the reading of Advaitic texts, which he found represented the same teachings as those that arose from his own experience.
+Some neo-Advaitins refer to Ramana’s teachings as if Ramana was a rebel or outside of any tradition, almost as if he invented Advaita himself.
+While Ramana based his teaching on his own direct realization, he frequently quoted from and recommended the reading of Advaitic texts, which he found represented the same teachings as those that arose from his experience.
 This included not only the works of Shankara, the main traditional Advaitic teacher, but many other texts like Yoga Vasishta, Tripura Rahasya and Advaita Bodha Dipika.

-Many students come to neo-Advaitic teachers because of Ramana’s influence, looking for another Ramana or for instruction into Ramana’s teaching, but apart from Ramana’s image used by the teacher, what they get may be something different.
+Many students come to neo-Advaitic teachers because of Ramana’s influence, looking for another Ramana or for instruction into Ramana’s teaching, but apart from Ramana’s image used by the teacher, what they get may be something very different.
 That someone may use the image of Ramana or quote from him, therefore, is no guarantee that their teaching is really the same.

-Are There Prerequisites for Advaita?
+Prerequisites for Advaita?